Logiqx/gps-guides/guidance/garmin/README.md

 ### Summary

-**TODO** !!!

-Choose an Airoha watch, set it up properly

-Use  windsurfing (or other) activity profile, or recommended application

-Be mindful of the pitfalls when exporting and importing sessions.
-Use FIT.

-Known issues.
+I appreciate this was quite a long article, so here is a quick summary!

+1. Choose a watch that uses the Airoha chipset - Forerunner 255, fēnix 7, epix (Gen 2), fēnix 8, Instinct 3, etc.
+2. Set it up properly - firmware and settings, especially the satellite systems which should be "All Systems" or "All Systems + Multi-Band" and "every second" logging.
+3. Link your Garmin Connect account to GPS-Speedsurfing, Hoolan, Waterspeed, etc.
+4. Ensure your watch has a clear view of the sky for as much of the time as possible (especially during speed runs) and use a suitable app such as APPro.
+5. Try out the applications GpsarPro, GPSResults, and GPS Speedreader for more insights into your tracks.

+A couple of notes about the most common causes of data issues, elevated speeds, and spikes:

+- Exporting GPX files and importing them into GPS-Speedsurfing, Waterspeed, Strava, etc.
+- Garmin watches using the Sony chipset are especially prone to spikes - fēnix 6, Instinct 2, etc.
+- Inappropriate apps, activity modes and GNSS settings may be prone to spikes.
+This won't happen with APPro.
+- Ignore the "max" speed reported by Garmin watches and take the max 2 seconds with a pinch of salt.

 I hope this guide is useful to people who own a Garmin watch.
-The advice will help you to get the most from your watch and maximise the chances of your speeds being accurate.
+The advice will help you to get the most from your watch and maximize the chances of your speeds being accurate.